 With multiple debt issues, I define one debt issue — the issue with the longest tenure — as the capture debt issue.
 Other debt issues are defined as the non-capture debt issues.
 The rule to computed sculpted debt repayment where you have multiple debt issues is the following:

 - Compute the overall debt IRR using all of the sculpted debt issues when you compute the NPV of the CFADS.

-- Compute the LLCR for the non-sculpted debt issues using the interest rate of the debt issue, the tenure of the debt issue and the CFADS to calculate the numerator.
-The denominator of the LLCR is the amount of debt which is the NPV of the total debt issue multiplied by the target debt percent.
+- Compute the LLCR for the non-sculpted debt issues using the interest rate of the individual debt issue, the tenure of the debt issue and the CFADS to calculate the numerator.
+The denominator of the LLCR is the amount of debt which is the NPV of the total debt using the debt IRR, multiplied by the target debt percent.

 - Compute the debt service of the captured debt issue using the target DSCR for overall cash flow and the debt service of all of the other non-captured debt issues.
 This applies the formula DS = CFADS/DSCR – Non-capture Debt Service.

 - Compute the IRR using the net debt cash flow that includes the total amount of the debt and the total amount of the debt service.

 Step by Step Using LLCR Non-Capture Issues and Maximum Tenure for Capture Issue with Circular Resolution

 The multiple sculpting issue can be solved when you set-up the analysis to first establish which issue has the longest tenure.
 This debt issue with the longest debt tenure is labeled the capturing debt issue.
 Once the maximum debt tenure is established, the total debt using the debt IRR can be established so that you can allocate this debt to non-capture issues.
 The capture debt issue can be computed at the end.
 There is a circular reference in computing the debt IRR.
 The process of computing sculpting with multiple debt issues involves the following steps: